carrerapcl/dbt-airflow-orchestrator/README.md

 A recommended use of this project is to run it in CICD and then output the generated DAGs to a location shared with Airflow (i.e. an S3 bucket) so that it can read the files and schedule the DAGs.

 ## Code structure
-`main.py` is the entry point to the project.
+The entry point of the project is `main.py`.
 It collects the CLI params, reads the list of DAGs to orchestrate from a file and then triggers the lineage and dag generation.

-`services/lineage_service.py` is the meat of the project.
-Along with the classes it depends on, it reads the DBT manifest, generates the lineage and then builds the DAGs requested in the orchestration file.
+The core of the projct is `services/lineage_service.py`.
+Along with the classes it depends on, it reads the dbt manifest, generates the lineage and then builds the DAGs requested in the orchestration file.

 The project requires the user create a `config.yaml` file at the root, following the example provided in `config_template.yaml`, and add the appropiate credentials.